Jim Waring: Phoenix City Council

 Councilman Jim Waring was sworn in as the District 2 Phoenix City Council representative on 7 Sept.
 2011.

+In 2023, he voted against legislation that legalized accessory dwelling units on lots that were previously strictly zoned for single-family housing.

 Campaign for Congress 2010

 Following the announcement that John Shadegg would not stand for re-election in 2010, Waring resigned his State Senate seat to run for the U.S. House of Representatives in Arizona's 3rd congressional district.
 Waring lost in a 10-candidate Republican primary on 24 August to Ben Quayle, son of former Vice President Dan Quayle, by 4.5% or roughly 3,500 votes out of over 79,000 votes cast.